CopernicaMarketingSoftware/AMQP-CPP/README.md

 ````

 The "monitor()" method can be used to integrate the AMQP filedescriptors in your
 application's event loop.
-For some popular event loops (libev, libevent), we have
+For some popular event loops (libev, libuv, libevent), we
-already added example handler objects (see the next section for that).
+have already added example handler objects (see the next section for that).

 Using the TCP module of the AMQP-CPP library is easier than using the
 raw AMQP::Connection and AMQP::Channel objects, because you do not have to